These Homemade Granola Bars are perfect for lunch boxes and after school snacks.

-4. You can choose your nuts- walnut, pecan, or almond.
+There are nuts in this granola bar, but you get to choose which kind- walnut, pecan, or almond.
 And there are sunflower seeds too.
-All is mixed together with oats and baked for a short time.
+All of these ingredients are mixed together with oats and baked for a short time.

-My version turned out to be a Maple- Pecan Granola Bar.
+My favorite version of this recipe is a Maple- Pecan Granola Bar.
 They’re a chewy sort of granola bar, rather than hard and crunchy.
 And the best part is… my kiddo likes them!
 No guilt on my part when he reaches for one of these to snack on.
 Completely healthy and homemade granola bars- yay!

 The Pure Kitchen offers a unique but easy approach to fortifying your diet with whole, natural, pure foods.
 Included are 100 recipes free of gluten, dairy and refined sugar.
 Included in the book are tips on how to transition to a whole foods diet, a guide to stocking the pure kitchen, lessons in label-reading and tips for menu planning and picky eaters.
 Recipes I’m looking forward to trying in this cookbook: Herb & Heirloom Tomato Frittata, Flourless Banana- Nut Breakfast Cookies, Greek Chicken Meatballs with Creamy Tahini Sauce, Cumin- Scented Potato- Leek Soup, Shredded Balsamic- Beet & Kale Salad, Honey- Mustard Salmon w/ Lemon Herb Quinoa, Baked Chicken Thighs with Balsamic- Cherry Pan Sauce, and Lemon Bars with Oatmeal- Coconut Crust.
 There are lots of delicious-sounding dishes in this book, and I’m not even gluten free or dairy free!

 Homemade Granola Bars

 These Homemade Granola Bars are chewy and full of nuts and fruit.

 - 1 teaspoon ground cinnamon